alexsam29/ssg-cli-tool/README.md

 -   If the user specifies a folder for the input, it will automatically generate an index.html file, which has relative links to each of the generated HTML files.
 -   Italicized text parsed from markdown files.
 It will add a `<i>` tag to any italicized text.
 -   Bold text parsed from markdown files.
 It will add a `<strong>` tag to any bold text.
+-   Inline code blocks parsed from markdown files.
+It will add a `<code>` tag to any inline code block.